Los Angeles Money Laundering Defense Lawyers

 Money laundering is, by nature, a complex crime.
 It’s the act of transferring money that was obtained illicitly into a bank account, business, or another legitimate location to hide the fact that it originated from illegal activity.
 While many would consider is mostly victimless, and certainly not violent, the courts still take it extremely seriously.
 If you are being charged with felony money laundering, then you could be facing years in prison and thousands of dollars in fines.

-If you or a loved one has been accused of money laundering, you’re facing a very frightening situation.
+If you or a loved one has been accused of money laundering in Los Angeles, you’re facing a very frightening situation.
 With the possibility of severe penalties and the prospect of facing the federal government in court, it’s important that you have the right legal team on your side.
 At Werksman Jackson & Quinn, LLP, our team has the necessary experience to represent your case and give you the aggressive criminal defense you deserve.
 To contact our lawyers, call our firm at (213) 688-0460 today.

 In the state of California, money laundering occurs when you deposit, withdraw, or exchange funds that were obtained from criminal activity.
 Due to the many ways in which money and other assets can be transferred, the laws covering money laundering have a wide scope.
 They can apply to wire transfers, foreign currency exchanges, or any transaction involving a financial institution.

 It is common to see on the news or hear stories about a company that was involved in money laundering schemes, or of a criminal mastermind who funneled money from their illegal enterprise into different channels.
 Since banks are required to report all deposits exceeding a certain value to the federal government for tax-related purposes, many criminals will opt to make deposits that are slightly below this limit to ensure that their transactions will not be reported.
 This method, however, also known as “smurfing,” can immediately appear as suspicious.